 Networks-on-chip (NoC) are a scalable interconnect solution for systems on chip and are rapidly becoming reality.
 Monitoring is a key enabler for debugging or performance analysis and quality-of-service techniques.
 The NoC design problem and the NoC monitoring problem cannot be treated in isolation.
-We propose a monitoring-aware NoC design flow able to take into account the monitoring requirements in general.
+We propose a monitoringaware NoC design flow able to take into account the monitoring requirements in general.
 We illustrate our flow with a debug driven monitoring case study of transaction monitoring.
 By treating the NoC design and monitoring problems in synergy, the area cost of monitoring can be limited to 3-20% in general.
+We also investigate run-time configuration options for the NoC monitoring system resulting in acceptable configuration times.